Sanyella/FVTT-Custom-Journal-Theming/README.md

 - **Bug**: The drop down for the "default" journal sheet doesn't currently work.
 I have yet to find out why, so please be patient.
 Rest assured, individual sheet themes *are* working.

+- **Compatibility issue**: The button for MINDMAP doesn't show when using Custom Journal.

 *Theme-specific issues aren't going to be listed here, but will be available and appropriately tagged in the GitHub issues.*